psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 ```
 {: .output}

-The output shows that it was reobtained from the stored url.
+The output shows that it was reobtained from the stored URL.
 You can
 now verify that the file has its contents and can be opened again.

-The datalad `get` / `drop` mechanism is used a lot.
+The datalad `get` / `drop` mechanism is used often.
 Soon, we will
 demonstrate it in action with datasets downloaded from external
 sources.
 However, you can already imagine its potential use cases.
 If
 you have a dataset with many large files and a backup location, you